vegarsti/vegardstikbakke.com/content/blog/new-site-2025.md

 Their slugs need to be preserved.
 ```

-Some back and forth to refine its implementation plan, and a few minutes later I had a fully functioning site builder rendering my existing posts.
+Some back and forth to refine its implementation plan before allowing it to start coding, and a few minutes later I had a fully functioning site builder rendering my existing posts.

 ```
 ⏺ Perfect!
 I've successfully built your minimal static site generator in Go.
 Here's what was created: